0xGrimnir/infosec101-labs/README.md

   - On Windows, you may have to enable file extensions in order to do this.
   - If your suspected malicious file is "**sample.exe**" it should now look like "**sample.exe.vir**".
   - The .vir extension is a pretty common extension to go with for this task, as it is not associated with any Windows program, and therefore cannot be accidentally executed.
 - When working on samples outside of your analysis lab, antimalware solutions may gobble up your sample and send it to quarantine.
-White-list the .vir extension, to prevent the installed antimalware solution from interfering with your sample.
+Whitelist the .vir extension, to prevent the installed antimalware solution from interfering with your sample.
 - Practice patience.
 Do not rush out and immediately submit the sample to VirusTotal.
 Malware can contain sensitive information, so submitting it to the public could put you at risk.
 Instead...
 - Fingerprint the sample.
 We do this with hashing.
 Currently, VirusTotal accepts MD5, SHA1 and SHA256.
 I typically use SHA256.
   - On Windows systems, you can use PowerShell for this task.